marco-m/concourse-ci-formula/README.md

 ## What's in the box

-* VirtualBox VM with Ubuntu 18.04
+* VirtualBox VM with ArchLinux latest version
 * [Concourse] 4.2.1 web and worker
-* [PostgreSQL] 10, needed by Concourse web
+* [PostgreSQL] 10.5, needed by Concourse web
 * [Minio] S3-compatible object storage.
 With this, you can learn writing your Concourse pipelines with S3 without using AWS S3.
 * [Vault] 0.10.1 secret and credential manager.
 With this, you can learn writing your Concourse pipelines following security and operations best practices.
 See also [Concourse Credential Management] for how Concourse uses Vault.